OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/The-Omega-and-Networking/Omega-Router.md

 # The Omega as a Router

 [//]: # (make this make sense)
- This tutorial will show you how to set up the Omega as a WiFi router.
-Those of you familiar with OpenWRT will probably know that it was originally designed for use with routers, and only recently did it become a popular operating system for embedded devices in general.
+The Ethernet Expansion gives your Omega access to an Ethernet port, and giving it the option of a stable and fast connection.
+By using the Ethernet Expansion, we can turn our Omega into a low-cost yet effective router.
+This tutorial will show you how you can set up the Omega as a Wi-Fi router.

 [//]: # (illustration showing the whole system)